WHO IS IT FOR?

 HOW DOES IT WORK?

 This is a six-month Group Coaching Program.
-There are a maximum of 20 people per group in the program at a time, and we will meet in small groups of at most seven people in each session.
+There are a maximum of 20 people per group from the same organization in the program at a time, and we will meet in small groups of at most seven people in each session.
 We rotate who is in the small groups so by the end of the six months you will have spent time with most, if not all, of the other members in your whole group.

 The members will participate from their homes, offices, or on the road.
-All the sessions will be done through Videoconferencing.
+All the sessions will be done through Zoom Videoconferencing.
 No one will have to travel for any of the sessions.

 There will be a total of ten two-hour small group sessions in the program for each participant.
 Dan Coughlin will guide each of these small group discussions.
 We will meet approximately every two weeks for six months.